About Us

 ROBIN FACER

+Robin is a former television producer who writes mystery and Gothic horror.
 She is a Women's Fiction Writers Association's Rising Star award finalist and a graduate of Boston's Grub Street Novel Generator.
 Robin is currently represented by literary agent Gina Panettieri of the NYC agency Talcott Notch.